renaissance-benchmarks/renaissance/README.md

   --list                   Print the names and descriptions of all benchmarks.
   --raw-list               Print the names of benchmarks compatible with this JVM (one per line).
+  --group-list             Print the names of all benchmark groups (one per line).
+  --extract                Extracts the selected benchmarks without running them.
+  --extract-base <dir>     Extract benchmarks to directories in <dir>.
+Defaults to current directory.
+  --benchmark-metadata <path-or-uri>
+                           Path or an URI pointing to a .properties file with benchmark metadata.
-  --group-list             Print the names of all benchmark groups (one per line). benchmark-specification  List of benchmarks (or groups) to execute (or 'all').
+  --standalone             Run harness in standalone mode.
+Disables benchmark module loader. benchmark-specification  List of benchmarks (or groups) to execute (or 'all').

 ```